-Specifying a custom point response function
+· Specifying a custom point response function

 By default, the point response function (PRF) is assumed to be Gaussian, with full-width-half-maximum (in arcsec) provided by the fwhm parameter.
 Alternatively, you can specify a custom PRF via the prf parameter.
 This should be a variable of type SimpleImage.
 The image should be of odd dimension, with the peak at the centre, normalised such that it gives the (central pixels) of a point source of flux 1 Jy, in the units of the input map.
+The PRF image is assumed to have the same pixel scale of the main image, and does not need to have an associated WCS.